Septillioner/TEOPS/README.md

 ## 🧐 About <a name = "about"></a>

-TEOPS accoring to simple using socket for simple projects
+TEOPS according to simple using socket for simple projects

 ### Prerequisites